Quadsorus/GitHub-test/README.md

 # GitHub-test
-Gis is a test of github learning
+this is a test of github learning